 A lovely small city, close to the coast and ideal for a leisurely stroll.
 Interesting shopping streets lead through to a lovely square, with ornate buildings, almost gothic in architecture.

 There’s a small marina on the canal and across the road is an Aire area for campervans.
 Although spaces are small and it is on the road, it’s still great for parking and exploring the town.

 We’ve all heard of Waterloo, even if it is through the Abba song!
 This town to the South of Brussels, was home to one of the most famous battles in history, the Battle of Waterloo.

-Fought between the great Napolean and Wellington.
-This bloody battlefield of 1815, is now swathes of green fields and makes for a captivating visit.
+Fought between the great Napolean and Wellington, the bloody battlefield of 1815, is now swathes of green fields and makes for a captivating visit.

 Parking for the van is easy, with a large parking area, the battlefield itself is on the outskirts of the town.
 A visitor centre leads you to the main attraction, Lion Mound, a grassy formation with a Lion statue, looking out over the battlefield.
-Steep steps lead you to the summit, to gain these incredible views, under the watch of the Lion.
+Steep steps lead you to the summit, gaining incredible views, under the watch of the Lion.

 In Waterloo town, you can visit the old headquarters of Wellington himself.
 Now a museum, it houses lots of artefacts for those battle enthusiasts.

 This Flanders town was a significant stopping off post for the British during the First World War.
 It escaped occupation by the German’s and was known as “Pop” to the British soldiers, who were based here.
 They set up hospitals and lodgings for use on the way to and from the horrors of the front line.